ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Jazzy.md

 ## Option to limit velocity through DWB trajectory

-In [PR #4663](https://github.com/ros-navigation/navigation2/pull/4663) a `limit_vel_cmd_in_traj` parameter was introduced to DWB local planner to allow the user to limit the velocity used in the trajectory generation based on the robot’s current velocity.
+In [PR #4663](https://github.com/ros-navigation/navigation2/pull/4663) a `limit_vel_cmd_in_traj` parameter was introduced to DWB local planner to allow the user to limit the velocity used in the trajectory generation based on the robot's current velocity.

 Default value: